juaandominguez/LLMs-for-relevance-assessment/README.md

 3.  **LLM Experimentation Setup (`src/`, `scripts/`, `docker/`)**

-    * **Docker Image Build**: The `buildspec.yml` outlines the process for building and pushing a Docker image, likely for Slurm-based LLM processing.
+    * **Docker Image Build**: The `buildspec.yml` outlines the process for building and pushing a Docker image, for Slurm-based LLM processing.
 You'll need to configure your Docker environment and provide credentials for your Docker registry.
         ```bash
         # This is how the Docker image is built and pushed as per buildspec.yml.
         # Ensure DOCKER_TOKEN, DOCKER_REGISTRY, and DOCKER_USERNAME are set in your environment variables.